CHAPTER II

 The automation of knitting meant that items could be produced at competitive prices – and knitwear became an essential part of the contemporary wardrobe.
 Research into design – coupled with advanced techniques (integral knitting, jacquard knitting, intarsia) – has given rise to designs that were previously unthought of.

-Nevertheless, as an accessible manual technique, many contemporary companies are returning to hand knitting.
+Nevertheless, as an accessible manual technique, many contemporary companies are returning to hand-knitting and crochet.

 Reconnecting with quality knitting